-History of Trauma
+5. History of Trauma

 Early life programs the brain based on the type of interactions, behaviors, and environment that is experienced.
 So a peaceful and stable upbringing will create an adult that can handle stress and thrive, regardless of typical life stressors.

 On the opposite end, a chaotic or abusive childhood will program a person’s brain to be unable to deal with obstacles or stressors without unsafe coping mechanisms, like substance addiction.
 Repressed experiences and unmanaged emotions often intensify addiction.

-Alcohol addiction is a chronic mental illness that changes functioning in the brain and body.
+Alcohol addiction is a chronic mental health issue that changes functioning in the brain and body.
 It is a compulsive need to consume alcohol, even to the point of sickness or death.
 Over 16 million people have experienced some form of alcohol use disorder (AUD) in their lives, making it a common and dangerous mental health issue.

 However, primary treatment and detox centers can treat alcohol addiction.
-Abusers must undergo treatment under the supervision of medical professionals in order to ensure a safe recovery.
+Those who struggle with an alcohol addiction must undergo treatment under the supervision of medical professionals in order to ensure a safe recovery.

 Drug addiction is also a chronic illness that impairs physical and emotional functioning.
 It has biological, psychological, and social impacts affecting millions of people nationwide.
 Severe addiction can be fatal or cause serious health risks.
 However, today, treatment, detox, and sober living facilities are ready and prepared to provide medical intervention, treatment, and therapy to help eradicate drug addiction for good.

-Find Hope in Treatment and Recovery
+Find Hope in Treatment and Recovery at Westwind Recovery®